divyasreemannava/StocksDiscussionPlatform/README.md

 # Stocks Discussion Platform
-with building the backend of a community platform where users can discuss various stocks in the market.
+with building the backend of a stock discussion platform where users can discuss various stocks in the market.
 The backend is built using the MERN stack (MongoDB, Express.js, Node.js).<br/>

 **Overview:**
 -------------